textcreationpartnership/A00293/README.md

 #####Body#####

+1. A most sweet Song of an English Merchant, borne at Chichester.
+A Rich Merchant man,That was both graue and wise,Did kill a man at E••den Towne,Through quarrels tha
+    _ The second Part, To the same tune.

 #####Back#####
-A most sweet song of an English merchant, borne at Chichester To an excellent new tune.1640Approx.
-8 **Types of content**
+Printed at London for Francis Coules in the Old-Bayley.
+**Types of content**

   * There are 189 **verse** lines!